fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.intigriti.com/2021/03/10/bug-bytes-113-ms-exchange-pre-auth-rce-burp-crawler-demystified-sso-security-thesis/">-MS Exchange pre-auth RCE, Burp Crawler demystified & SSO security thesis</a>

+<a href="https://blog.polybdenum.com/2021/05/05/how-i-hacked-google-app-engine-anatomy-of-a-java-bytecode-exploit.html">-How I Hacked Google App Engine: Anatomy of a Java Bytecode Exploit </a>

 <a href="https://n0ur5sec.medium.com/somebody-call-the-plumber-graphql-is-leaking-again-654bf1a38d26">-Somebody Call The Plumber, GraphQL is Leaking Again</a>

 <a href="https://thezerohack.com/hack-any-instagram">-How I Could Have Hacked Any Instagram Account </a>